Yesenia focuses her practice in labor and employment matters, including advising clients in areas such as:

 An active author and speaker, Yesenia served as associate literary editor and technical editor for the Maritime Law Journal from 2000-2002.

-Doing Business in California: A Guide for the Out-of-State Employer (pdf file)
+Doing Business in California: A Guide for Employers (pdf file)

 Honors & Awards